 The privilege belongs to the client.
 It is there to protect you and only you can decide to waive it.
 (As a lawyer, there are exceptional cases where I can disclose the communications without consent.)
 Protecting the privilege takes work.
 Even by talking to a friend about our communications, you have waived your privilege.
 Or by using an email account to which you have given someone else access.

 This article is a general description of one aspect of solicitor-client privilege.
 It may or may not apply to your case.
-If you are interested in this topic, feel free to request my free newsletter 'Solicitor-Client Privilege & Your Support Person'.
+If you are interested in this topic, feel free to contact me or visit my main website by clicking here.